 After all, simply handing over the assets does not mean a true designer’s work is finished.
-Sketch files, svg illustrations and animation data were only a portion of the full value we wanted to provide to Fiksuruoka.
-With this in mind, we audited both the web and mobile front end programming to make sure that the designs were implemented correctly.
+Sketch files, svg illustrations, and animation data were only a portion of the full value we wanted to provide to Fiksuruoka.
+With this in mind, we audited both the web and mobile front-end programming to make sure that the designs were implemented correctly.

 We also continue to help them identify and solve new UX issues that arise.

 Since we modernized Fiksuruoka’s brand visuals, we needed to roll out the same approach for other designs in the company.
-We are a design agency, after all, and once we start working on a project, we make sure that our clients maintain excellent style and taste in all their designs.
+We are a design agency, after all, and once we start working on a project, we make sure that our clients maintain an excellent style and taste in all their designs.

 In Fiksuruoka’s case, it means we also worked on: